s-bashar/s-bashar.github.io/_projects/SHA256-Bitcoin-Hashing-Algorithm-RTL/index.md

 Parallel version completed 16 hashes in 241 cycles, or ~15.1 cycles per hash, compared to 2224 cycles per hash in serial.
 That’s about a **147× throughput improvement**, which corresponds to a **9.2× speed improvement**—but comes at the cost of area.

-## Project Member:
+## Project Members:

-Henry Pritchard | (ECE111, Advanced Digital Design Course Project, @UC San Diego Prof. Farinaz Koushanfar)
+Shayaun Bashar | Henry Pritchard | (ECE111, Advanced Digital Design Course Project, @UC San Diego Prof. Farinaz Koushanfar)